Heavy Machinery Maintenance: Keep Your Machinery in Working Condition – Custom Truck

 1. Protect Wiring and Hydraulic Lines

 Heavy machinery has more external components than the average vehicle.
 Hydraulic lines and electrical wiring powers dump trucks, boom trucks and just about any piece of machinery.
+It is important to regularly test electrical systems to ensure they function properly.
 Work sites are often full of threats to these components:

 • Dust